webdesigns23/flask-iam-putting-it-all-together-technical-lesson/README.md

 ### All Security Layers Must Work Together

 IAM systems are only as strong as their weakest link.
-Storing secure password hashes is critical—but so is preventing unauthorized access to protected resources.
+Storing secure password hashes is critical, but so is preventing unauthorized access to protected resources.
 Make sure passwords, sessions, and route protection all work together consistently.